playsamay4/DVD-Screensaver-NX/README.md

 - Screen boundaries are messed up when in docked mode

 - App will not launch when run through Applet Mode (through the captures applet).
 Running it through title takeover will work fine however.

-- Sometimes crashes upon exiting.
-I have no clue why this happens but i think its a LovePotion problem